 the Village offers brain training to their residents…

-For example, Belmont Village in Johns Creek, Georgia (a wealthy suburb of Atlanta) offers a specific Alzheimer’s care unit.
+For example, Belmont Village in Johns Creek, Georgia (a well-to-do suburb of Atlanta) offers a specific Alzheimer’s care unit.
 This is a self-contained “neighborhood” where specially trained staff care for patients every day of the week, at all hours of the day.
 Instead of simple social events, the Village offers brain training to their residents, which can improve brain function and protect against further decline.
 Using this trained staff and doctor-approved programming, Belmont Village helps seniors with memory loss retain their memories and assists with confusion and other memory issues.

 Another example of a memory-care only facility is Arbor Place in Rockville, Maryland.
 Specializing in dementia care (regardless of the cause of dementia), this facility was built upon the idea of treating those experiencing the challenges of memory loss.
 Arbor Place staff focus on supporting the dignity of seniors as they age in place, but this facility can also offer hospice care if necessary.